ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 * Integrates with `dependabot`_ to update the pinned version

 The ``[tool.poetry]`` section contains metadata and defines project dependencies.
-For more information, see `poetry pyproject.toml documentation`_.
+For more information, see `The pyproject.toml file <poetry pyproject.toml documentation>`_ in the Poetry documentation.